 Router protection tip: Turn off Wi-Fi Protected Setup (WPS), which allows devices to connect to your Wi-Fi network without the use of a password, to avoid unauthorized access to your network.

 Your device shouldn’t have any software that you don’t recognize or remember downloading.
 If it does, consider it a potential risk to your cybersecurity and delete it.
 Hackers often use drive-by downloads to install malicious software onto computers without the user’s knowledge or consent.

-Router protection tip: Download antivirus software to flag and prevent malware from being downloaded onto your device.
+Router protection tip: Download strong antivirus software like Norton 360 Deluxe that can detect threats and help prevent malware from being downloaded onto your device.